French polishing is so much more than just ‘french polishing’.

-In some cases our customers prefer an open grain look to the timber to give a different feature.
 Different techniques and different finishes are applied to suit a certain piece of furniture or handrail.
 This is all part of the luxury of french polishing and the skill of the french polisher to advise and assist you in his or her job.

 Colour matching, this is where a french polisher can really show their skill.
 For example, if you have a Kitchen floor which is a certain colour and would like to match your kitchen worktop to the same colour, this can be achieved.
 Or maybe you want your handrail colour matched to your wooden floor.

 The difference between french polishers and painter & decorators is vast.
 Also the difference between varnish and french polish or lacquer is vast.

 As tradesman we both have our skills.
 You wouldn’t choose a french polisher to wallpaper your room, so why would you choose a painter to finish a handrail.
 The difference a professional can make to your woodwork, whatever it is, is truly worth it.

 So whether your furniture, kitchen or floor needs a refurb, or you have new joinery that needs colouring and finishing, were here to help.

 Unfortunately we do not do joinery repairs.